NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 One pair of sheep and one pair of goats equals four pairs?

+## Allah is ignorant {#ignorant}

+There are things that Allah does not know unless he  investigates, such as who are his believers or not.

+Surah 57:25

+> And We sent down iron, wherein there is awesome power and many benefits for people, **so that Allah may know** who, without even having seen Him, helps Him and His Messengers.

+Surah 5:94

+> Allah shall certainly test you with some of the game coming in the range of your hands and spears, so that Allah **may know** those who fear Him

+Surah 3:140,166

+> so that Allah **may know** those who believe
+> was by permission of Allah; **that He might know** the true believers

 ## Allah is limited to one location

 Surah 20:5